New & Used Nissan GT-R: In Depth

 GET A FREE PRICE QUOTE

-The Nissan GT-R is a turbocharged supercar that costs less than many other exotics, but still offers performance that rivals virtually any Italian car on the market.
-Its technology and sophisticated software make it easy enough to take to the store, and its rear seats provide a degree of practicality.
+The Nissan GT-R is a turbocharged supercar that is less expensive than many other exotics, but still offers performance that rivals virtually any Italian car on the market.
+Its technology and sophisticated software make it easy enough to take to the store, and its rear seats provide a degree of functionality.
 Despite its familiarity at this point, the GT-R’s design still turns heads.
-It competes with the Porsche 911, Audi R8, and the Chevrolet Corvette.
+It competes with the Chevrolet Corvette, Porsche 911, and the Audi R8.